Q:

 1. Benzene to phenol from the traditional process

-High temperature gas phase catalytic oxidation method: This method is the main way to produce phenol by reacting benzene with oxygen.
+The traditional process of benzene to phenol mainly includes two kinds: high temperature gaseous phase catalytic oxidation and sulfonation.
+Pretty interesting, huh?.
+But I've found that High temperature gaseous phase catalytic oxidation method: This method is the main way to create phenol by reacting benzene with oxygen.
 Benzene reacts with oxygen at high temperatures to form benzene peroxide, which is converted to phenol by a catalyst.
-The advantage of this method is that the reaction rate is fast and the yield of phenol is high.
-Due to the high reaction temperature and high energy consumption, there are certain challenges in terms of economy.
+And In particular The advantage of this method is that the interaction rate is fast and the yield of phenol is high.
+And Due to the high interaction temperature and high energy consumption, there are certain challenges in terms of economy.
+Sulfonation method: sulfonation method is the interaction of benzene and concentrated sulfuric acid to create benzene sulfonic acid, and then through alkaline hydrolysis to obtain phenol.
+Crazy, isn't it?.
+This process is relatively simple, however its product purity is low, and it needs additional processing steps to remove by-items, so it's gradually being replaced by other greater efficient processes.

-2. Modern phenol production process-catalytic hydrogenation
+2. According to research Modern phenol manufacturing process-catalytic hydrogenation

 3. Phenol production costs and market impact